new-coyote/nuevo-coyote/site/workshop/anti-capitalism-at-work-discussion-series.md

 Sunday, May 7, 2023 from 4:30 to 5:30pm

+How do we cooperate and organize with our fellow workers in a way that centers those most affected by capitalism without causing more harm or endangering our safety and livelihoods?

 #### Finding a Good Job

 Sunday, July 23, 2023 from 4:30 to 5:30pm